KamalAwasthi/kamalawasthi.github.io/index.md

 ### Projects:

-- [DAiSEE : Towards the User Engagement Recognition in the wild](#) : It is one of a kind video dataset`(expected to be publicly available soon)`.
+- [DAiSEE : Towards the User Engagement Recognition in the wild](#) : It is one of a kind video dataset available [here](https://iith.ac.in/~daisee-dataset/).
 The project involved the reliable recognition of the videos in the wild, and Developement of well organised dataset with proper documentattions.
 It also involved the implementation of deep-neural netwroks and 3D Convolution Techniques.
 This project was a part of my summer internship @[Indian Institute of Technology Hyderabad](https://cse.iith.ac.in/?q=internship)

 - [IIIT Vadodara College Website](http://www.iiitvadodara.ac.in/)
 : It is the repository of the source code for official website of Indian Institute of Information Technology Vadodara.
 I worked as Supporting Developer in the project.
 You can call `contributor()` function in debugging console of your browser to see the full list of contributors